llorracc/as.180.369/materials/setup/README.md

 ### Assignments

 - [ ] Completed Dennett summary (due Class 02; submit online via Github.)
-  - Before our next class session, students will submit their final draft of the Dennett paper summary in their fork of this repository in the folder `/contrib/YOUR-GITHUB-ID/` in a file titled `class01-dennett-summary.md`.
+  - Before our next class session, students will submit their final draft of the Dennett paper summary in their temporary Dennett repository `class01-dennett-summary.md`.
 Your submission will be graded on the following criteria:
     - Make at least five commits demonstrating incremental improvements using ChatGPT.
     - Commits should be spread out over three days and appear at least one hour apart.
     - Include one or two thoughts of your own.